Your guide to digital asset management for small businesses

 These different types of external partners all need your visual content.
 If you’re not careful, you’ll be inundated with file access requests from all angles.

 Not so with Dash.
 For each of these situations, you can set up a portal.
-A portal is a publicly-accessible version of your Dash.
-Your external partner can use Dash’s search and filtering features to search for what they need.
-And they can do it all without logging in, so you don’t have to worry about handling user permissions.
+A portal is one of Dash's more advanced features and is a publicly-accessible version of your Dash.
+Think of them as a mini digital asset library which you can customise for each of your retail partners.
+Your reseller can use Dash's search and filtering features to find relevant assets, all in Dash's simple user interface.
+And they can do it all without logging in, so you don't have to worry about handling user permissions.

 As small businesses grow and create more content for more channels, it can be tricky to keep a single source of truth and maintain brand consistency.

-If you rebrand, then it’s a hassle getting everybody to update the assets they’re using.
+If you rebrand, then it's a hassle getting everybody to update the creative files they're using.

 Version control in Dash has you covered.
 When you upload an image as a new version of an existing file, it’ll automatically email anyone who’s downloaded that asset.
 Magic! ✨